flowxo/flowxo-sdk/README.md

 # Authorization

-Flow XO supports [credential based auth](http://en.wikipedia.org/wiki/Application_programming_interface_key) (where the user provides some kind of secret that can be used for authorization) or the [OAuth](http://oauth.net/) protocol, where the user grants access directly through the service being accessed.
-For the latter, both OAuth 1.0a and OAuth 2.0 are supported.
+Flow XO supports credential based auth (where the user provides some kind of secret that can be used for authorization) or the [OAuth](http://oauth.net/) protocol, where the user grants access directly through the service being accessed.
+Both OAuth1 and OAuth2 are supported.

 ## Credentials